fanwz/use-hdf5/Python/README.md

 - In Windows,I encounter a error(Miss DLL) with native Python environment,but in the conda's Python environment it will be OK.

+# Test log
+One day of Chinese A share's Level2 data,there are about 9000000 rows,and more than 9000 stocks.So it must be created more than 9000 datasets in a hdf5 file.

+It takes a long time to convert this stock's data to hdf5.

+I add some print timestamp to the code,and the log show that as below:

+- the size of original data file(csv) is about 2.6GB,and all loaded by pandas's read_csv method will occupy more than 5GB memory.

+- In one second,3 stocks' data can be write(create dataset) to hdf5.

+I think the create new dataset may take most of one stock write time.

 # Note:
 Because I use the stock's code(like 000001) for the dataset name in Python.When run the test,there will be warning message like below.